daivik05/signature_personality_prediction/README.md

 #### 2. Connecting to the Mobile App

-Open the `app_connection.ipynb` notebook in Google Colab and follow the instructions to set up the connection between Colab and the mobile app.
+Open the `sign_test_2.ipynb` notebook in Google Colab and follow the instructions to set up the connection between Colab and the mobile app.
 The notebook includes:

 1. Loading the pre-trained model (`signature personality prediction3.h5`).
 2. Setting up a Flask server to handle image uploads and return predictions.